 Influential upon myself, I mean.
-Everyone else is doing it, at least for “American/white/politics/economics/mostly libertarian type guys” values of “everyone”.
+Everyone else is doing it.
 I suck at lists like this.
 It’s hard to give an honest answer, in part because I’m not prone to conscious conversion experiences, but mostly because I’m good at repressing things and so really find it hard to remember things I read that really hooked me at the time.

 In any event, and in roughly chronological order:

 Clive James, Visions Before Midnight or The Crystal Bucket.
 His TV criticism.
 I think I read one or other these when I was twelve or thirteen, having bought them on holidays somewhere.
 Not exactly Leavis or Empson, I know.
 But it taught me a lot about how to write, encouraged me to pretend I knew about the literary stuff James habitually referred to in passing, and I’m pretty sure helped make me an insufferable teenaged shit.

 Steven Vogel, Life’s Devices.
 Another random bookshop discovery.
 This is a book about biomechanics but also, and more importantly, a terrific introduction to what is means to do science.
 A lot of it went past me when I read it first, but it was still irresistible in part because (as I remember) it’s written with this quiet wit right the way through.
 Chock full of trivia that isn’t really trivia.
 Strangely enough, I think Vogel still teaches here at Duke.
 I should thank him personally for writing such a great book.